Preview Only: These components are for reference only. Continue using Orbiter in production until further notice.

 Hopper supports a light and a dark mode.
 These correspond to color schemes found in popular operating systems.
 Hopper defaults to the light color scheme, but the colorScheme property on the HopperProvider can be used to set the color scheme to dark or system (which will follow the user's operating system setting).

 We recommend that all Hopper applications support both light and dark mode.
 It can be very jarring to use a light themed application when the rest of your applications are in dark mode, and visa versa.
 This can be accomplished by using Hopper color variables rather than hard coded color values.
 All Hopper components adapt to color scheme out of the box.
-See the styling page for details on how to use Hopper color variables in your own custom components.
+See the Styled System documentation for details on how to use Hopper color variables in your own custom components.

 Applying a color scheme